andrewawilley/Five9-Agent-Sup-REST-API-Python-Pack/README.md

 ```

 ### Starting an Agent or Supervisor Session
-Once the client has been instantiated, you can start an agent or supervisor session by calling the `initialize_agent_session()` or `initialize_supervisor_session()` methods, respectively.
-These methods will return a boolean value indicating whether the session was successfully started.
+Use `initialize_agent_session()` or `initialize_supervisor_session()` to start sessions on the client.

 ```python
 client.initialize_supervisor_session()
 ```

 ## Implementing Supervisor and Agent REST Methods
 A number of the documented REST methods are implemented in the `supervisor` and `agent` modules, respectively.
-To implement additional methods, you can create a new instance of the supervisor or agent class in the `methods.agent_methods` or `methods.supervisor_methods` modules, respectively.

-There is a #TODO item to implement a method on the client that will allow you to pass in a list of method names to implement, but for now you must import the methods directly in the respective modules.

-To implement a method documented in the developers guide, you can create a new class that inherits from the `AgentRestMethod` or `SupervisorRestMethod` class, depending on the type of method you are implementing.
-The class must implement the `method_name` property, which should be the name of the method as documented in the developers guide.

-For example, follow this pattern
+Add additional methods from the developers guide by creating a class in `methods.agent_methods` or `methods.supervisor_methods` as a subclass of the `methods.base.AgentRestMethod` or `methods.base.SupervisorRestMethod`.
+Implement the invoke() method.

+### Example - Implementing the DomainQueues Method
+* This will be a subclass of the `SupervisorRestMethod` class
-* Name the class after the method name, but with the first letter capitalized and the underscores removed.
-For example, the `GET /orgs/{orgId}/skills` method would be named `DomainQueues`.
+* Name the class after the method name or functionality, but with the first letter capitalized and the underscores removed.
+For example, the `GET /orgs/{orgId}/skills` method could be named `DomainQueues`.
-* The class must inherit from the `AgentRestMethod` or `SupervisorRestMethod` class, depending on the type of method you are implementing.
 * Add a docstring to the class that contains the method description from the developers guide, as well as the method path.
 This is not required, but it is helpful for documentation purposes.
 * Implement the `invoke()` method.
-This method should set the `method` and `path` properties, and then call the `super().invoke()` method.
+This method should set the http `method` and `path` properties, and then call the `super().invoke()` method.
 This will invoke the method and store the response in the `response` property.
 The `invoke()` method should, at a minimum, return the `response` object, but for many of the REST methods, you will want to pass the json value of the response.

 ```python
 from five9client.methods.base import SupervisorRestMethod